-Six men were facing jail terms yesterday after being found guilty by a jury of insider dealing in a ring where employees in the print rooms at UBS and JP Morgan passed on secret takeover deal documents to their trader friends.
+Six men were facing jail terms yesterday after being found guilty of insider dealing in a ring where employees in the print rooms at UBS and JP Morgan passed on secret takeover deal documents to their trader friends.

-Brothers Ersin and Ali Mustafa passed on confidential and price-sensitive information from their printing work, downloading confidential information onto memory sticks for friends who used the information to make spread bets on share prices of the companies involved.
+Brothers Ersin and Ali Mustafa passed on price-sensitive information from their printing work, downloading confidential information on to memory sticks for friends who used the information to make spread bets on share prices of the companies involved.

 The men made their bets knowing the share prices would rise when the stolen information was made public.